SubhashChamara/student-management-system/README.md

 ## Welcome to My Student Management System Project !

-During my training period at IJSE(Institute of Software Engneering) as a Training Fullstack Developer, I developed a user-friendly application to manage student details and attendance.
+During my training period at IJSE(Institute of Software Engneering) as a Training Fullstack Developer, I developed a user-friendly application to manage student details .
 In Version-1, I added features like student information storage(Name,Registration number,Photgraph), and the ability to add, modify, and remove students.
 I look forward to expanding the application with additional features to further enhance my skills and knowledge.
 Your suggestions for future improvements are welcome as I strive to learn and grow in this project.

 ### 1.Technology Used